Pixeltheaertist/GamerMoment/README.md

 # GamerMoment
 BLOODY HELL, IT'S A FUKKEN GIT REPO

-This github repo is a github repo, involving github.
+This git repo is a git repo, involving github.

 Git meaning github, and repo meaning repository.